You are here

 The new, $125M Koffolt Laboratories - which opened in Winter 2015 thanks to alumnus William G. Lowrie and hundreds of loyal alumni - offers 225,000 square feet of spacious, state-of-the art laboratories.
 The facility fuels Ohio's economy through partnerships with industry, boosts Ohio State's profile as a leader in 21st-century research, and attracts top-notch faculty and students, who enjoy the modern equipment, quiet work environment and loads of natural light.

-The design of the building facilitates communication between various groups of researchers, faculty and students, and a common event space in the lobby as well as multiple meeting rooms provide collaborative meeting spaces.
+The design of the building facilitates communication between various groups of researchers, faculty and students, with shared laboratory neighborhoods, a common event space in the lobby, and multiple meeting rooms.

 Undergrads enjoy hands-on learning in our huge Unit Operations laboratory, as well as configurable classrooms, day lockers, group workstations and a student lounge on the 6th floor with a great view of downtown.